Palantir-7/COSIC-II-Final-Program/README.md

 a keyword to encrypt it and the other simply takes a number to shift it.
 The output for the str2num function is wonky and I have not figured it out yet, but the actual encryption is working though.
+Please let me know if the video file I sent isn't working.
+It will be easiest to contact me via Canvas or student email.